GuillaumeHolley/TFrecordShuffler/README.md

 ## Requirements

-Python 3 is required and TensorFlow.
+Python 3 and TensorFlow are required.
 ```
 pip3 install tensorflow
 ```